 Asthma medicines help kids breathe easy.
-They keep the airways from swelling, getting irritated, and narrowing.
+They open the airways and help to ease inflammation that can sometimes make it hard to breathe.

 When kids take their medicines as directed and avoid asthma triggers, their asthma is under control and they can do just about anything.